M-F: 8 a.m. - 4:30 p.m.

 f.
 Restitution: Payment equal to replacement or repair costs, including labor, for damaged or stolen property, or for the reimbursement of other losses, such as medical bills.

 g.
-Restrictions: Restrictions include, but are not limited to, termination or denial of residence in University housing, denial of use of specific University facilities, and/or restrictions from participation in extracurricular activities.
+Restrictions: Restrictions include, but are not limited to, University housing relocation, limited or no contact with specific students, faculty, or staff, denial of use of specific University facilities, and/or restrictions from participation in extracurricular activities.

 h.
-Temporary University Suspension: A student may be temporarily suspended from the University by the Vice President for Student Services and Enrollment Management or his/her designee pending the outcome of final charges.
-The Vice President for Student Services and Enrollment Management or his/her designee may invoke a temporary suspension if there is a strong indication that the student’s continued presence on campus would constitute a potential for serious harm to him/herself or to the safety of any member of the University community or property.
+Temporary University Suspension: A student may be temporarily suspended from the University by the Vice President for Student Affairs or his/her designee pending the outcome of final charges.
+The Vice President for Student Affairs or his/her designee may invoke a temporary suspension if there is a strong indication that the student’s continued presence on campus would constitute a potential for serious harm to him/herself or to the safety of any member of the University community or property.

 i.
 University Housing Probation: Probation is a definite period of observation and review.
 If a student is again found responsible for violating a University rule or regulation, particularly within a residence hall, or violating an order of a judicial body, then suspension from remaining in a particular residence hall, suspension from all University housing and/or restriction from entering any University residence hall may take effect immediately.
 Additional or alternate sanctions may be imposed.